Algeria: Research and alternative energy sources

 Algeria has invested an estimated 100 billion dinars towards developing research facilities and paying researchers.
 This development programme is meant to advance alternative energy production, especially solar and wind power.
+Algeria is rapidly advancing its renewable energy agenda, targeting 15,000 megawatts (MW) or the equivalent of 15 gigawatts (GW) of solar power capacity by 2035 to reduce dependence on natural gas there are 45 active solar power projects in Algeria, valued at a combined US$6.1 billion.
+Algeria currently produces approximately 27,000 MW (27 GW) of electricity, according to ministry data.
+For 2026, Algeria is to commission Nine Solar Power Plants Totaling 1,480 MW (1.48 GW) by august for the first phase of the program to produce 3,200 MW (3.2 GW) of renewable energy which will also include the Ghar Djebilet solar power station and the Adrar wind farm for the entire program..
 Algeria is estimated to have the largest solar energy potential in the Mediterranean, so the government has funded the creation of a solar science park in Hassi R'Mel.
 Currently, Algeria has 20,000 research professors at various universities and over 780 research labs, with state-set goals to expand to 1,000.
 Besides solar energy, areas of research in Algeria include space and satellite telecommunications, nuclear power and medical research.

 Labour market

 The overall rate of unemployment was 11.8% in 2023.
 The government strengthened in 2011 the job programmes introduced in 1988, in particular in the framework of the programme to aid those seeking work (Dispositif d'Aide à l'Insertion Professionnelle).

-Despite a decline in total unemployment, youth and women unemployment is high.
+Youth unemployment was 29.4% in 2025.